Support to ESA Programmes

 The ERASMUS Recording Binoculars

 The Erasmus Recording Binoculars (ERB) is a stereo video camera capable of recording films for viewing in 3D.
-The ERB camera was launched with the Progress 22P from Baikonur, Kazakhstan to the International Space Station on the on the 24th of June 2006.
+The ERB camera, developed by the A&R group, was launched with the Progress 22P from Baikonur, Kazakhstan to the International Space Station on the on the 24th of June 2006.
 The camera will primarily be used by German astronaut Thomas Reiter during his Long Duration Mission in 2006.
 The ERB will stay onboard the Space Station during its 3 years lifetime.

 The FOTON missions